talkjs/talkjs-examples/firebase/README.md

-## How to send web push notifications to a mobile device with Firebase
+## How to send web push notifications to a browser with Firebase

 This example project shows you how to send TalkJS's web push notifications to a mobile device with Firebase.